DimKaisaris/Student-Chess-Games/README.md

 ## Analysis Phase
 To extract valuable information, many simple and advanced functions were used.
 Many charts and pivot tables were created as well.
 Take a look at the final spreadsheet as uploaded in .xlsx format if you wish **[Rapid Games(K. Tzimas)](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Processed%20Files/Rapid%20Games%20(K.%20Tzimas).xlsx)**
-Here's is some images from charts and pivots.
+Here's is some images.

 ### 1)Elo Graph